vstinner/notes/misc.rst

 * Create a FreeBSD VM using this disk image
 * kbdcontrol -l fr.iso
 * Log as root
-* pkg install sudo bash screen
+* pkg install sudo bash screen vim-console
 * adduser: add user, add it to the wheel group
 * visudo: allow sudo for the whell group
 * Unlog, log again as the new user